 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your standard allergies to a full-blown sinus infection in a matter of days.
-On the flip side, too much humidity can stimulate the growth of dust mites and microbes, intensifying your allergies.
+On the other hand, too much humidity can prompt the growth of dust mites and microbes, intensifying your allergies.

-Help improve the quality of your indoor air with Peitz Service Experts.
+Help better the quality of your indoor air with Peitz Service Experts.
 Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.